Today on my errands, I happened upon a pair of mobile drape ladies, one of the most terrifying archetypes in human existence.

 Incensed, she rips down the set and swishes it into a ball, all the while making a series of huffing sounds.

-Sheryl’s son is getting remarried.
-Sheryl tells Marg she doesn’t trust his new bride.
+Pat’s son is getting remarried.
+Pat tells Marg she doesn’t trust his new bride.

 She’s older than him by two years.
 Has three children.
 From a previous de facto.
 They weren’t married.
 Those poor children. (more audible huffing and general resentment.)